 New knowledge will never be redundant.
-And to our great happiness, the Internet space gives you the opportunity to get most of them for free or almost for free.
+And to our great happiness, the Internet space allows you to get most of them for free or almost for free.
 Now it’s really possible to take courses from leading universities and financial specialists from around the world for a moderate fee, plus get a certificate that will have weight and significance.

 Therefore, if you feel that you lack a little knowledge for a certain position, be sure to use that opportunity and invest in yourself.
-This decision will pay off several times, but for this, be sure to add the courses that you took in your resume and be prepared to show a certificate and answer questions from a potential employer.
+This decision will pay off several times but be sure to add the courses you took in your resume and be prepared to show a certificate and answer questions from a potential employer.

 4. Create a Financial Blog

 When it comes to financing, you need a more serious approach to blogging.
 First of all, your blog is a good way to organize your knowledge and help users deal with difficult moments.

-In addition, the financial blog is your platform for academic activity.
-This is a way to prove yourself as a financial specialist, scientist, analyst, a person who finds gaps in modern science, analyze trends and offer innovative ways to solve current problems.
+Besides, the financial blog is your platform for academic activity.
+This is a way to prove yourself as a financial specialist, scientist, analyst, a person who finds gaps in modern science, analyzes trends, and offers innovative ways to solve current problems.